 It has been accurately said that the Emancipation Proclamation is more often admired than read.
-A careful reading of it reveals fatal flaws that undermine its integrity.
+A careful reading of it reveals fatal flaws that undermine its integrity and assign it firmly to TRICKNOLOGY—not policy.
 In fact, Lincoln’s Emancipation Proclamation freed NOT A SINGLE SLAVE!
 Here is the document with comments in caps:

 January 1, 1863

 Whereas, on the twenty-second day of September, in the year of our Lord one thousand eight hundred and sixty-two, a proclamation was issued by the President of the United States, containing, among other things, the following, to wit:

 That on the first day of January, in the year of our Lord one thousand eight hundred and sixty-three, all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free;